Historic Quaker Houses of Delaware County, PA

 Above: The ca. 1685 brick house.
 Image source: Preservation in Ridley Creek State Park, Jeffrey Robert Barr, 1993, Internet Archive:

-Above: Floorplan of the Worrall House.
+Above: Floor plan of the Worrall House.
 Image source: Preservation in Ridley Creek State Park, Jeffrey Robert Barr, 1993, Internet Archive:

-Description of the Site in Thesis
+Description of the Site in

-By Jeffrey Robert Barr:
+Jeffrey Robert Barr’s Thesis:

 Above: Image source: Preservation in Ridley Creek State Park, Jeffrey Robert Barr, 1993, Internet Archive: